maddinpsy/spiritislandweb/Readme.md

 - [ ] button to end round.
 All chosen cards will be discarded
 - [ ] choose innate powers, show beside of chosen cards, don't discard them
 - [x] option to undo play card (take the active card back to hand)
+- [ ] refactor all cards with actions, in one react componente

 ### Draw cards